Kernix13/dr-meds-app/README.md

 ## Introduction

-Welcome to our ReactJS project!
-This guide is designed to help you seamlessly set up and use our ReactJS starter template with Material UI.
-Whether you're a beginner or an experienced developer, these instructions will assist you in customizing and launching your application efficiently.
+Welcome to Dr Meds App!
+This app will help you manage medications, doctor appointments, important phone numbers, and notes pertaining to someone in your life needing help with their medical condition.

 ## Contributing